How to Trade Litecoin CFDs

 Fundamental analysis or news trading are also methods used for tackling the markets.
 These traders review the economic data of each company, country, currency bloc – or, in the case of Litecoin, crypto-news – to assess the future potential of the currency.

-Wave analysis is an alternative method that some traders choose to use to help them understand structure of the financial markets.
-Wave analysis is based on the Elliott Wave Theory, which explains how the trader and market psychology impact market behaviour and price patterns.
+Wave analysis is an alternative method that some traders choose to use to help them understand the structure of the financial markets.
+Wave analysis is based on the Elliott Wave Theory, which explains how trader and market psychology impact market behaviour and price patterns.

 All three methods are equally valid and traders can even choose to combine two or all three of them for a full-scale approach.
 It really depends on the preference of each trader and it always makes sense to try out various approaches to see what fits best with your trading style.